sigmasoldi3r/spider-jockey/README.md

 ## Contributing

-If you know about a good Typescript code emitter that works with rust, I am looking forward to implement that also.
+~~If you know about a good Typescript code emitter that works with rust, I am looking forward to implement that also.~~

+**Edit:** Since I couldn't find anything, and maintaining a code that does copy-and-paste of strings is tedious, I've built my own, but does only support the minimal for this program.
+During the following weeks I'll abstract that to an individual crate, so it can be reused.

 There's a lot of things to enhance, like adding more parameters to the generator, here are some: